How To Use Mica Powders In Epoxy Resin

 Proper Storage:

-Absolutely!
 Mica powder can enhance a variety of art mediums.
 To use it with acrylic paint, mix the desired color of mica powder with a small amount of water or a paint medium to create a metallic or shimmering paint.

 For polymer clay projects, knead the mica powder into the clay before shaping and baking it.
 This versatile mineral-based powder can bring a touch of magic to a wide range of art forms.

 Mica particles can be small enough to penetrate deep into the lungs, potentially leading to respiratory issues if inhaled over an extended period.
-As a result, wearing a suitable respirator is essential to minimize these risks.

 best respirator for mica

-17. Where can I get Mica For Resin?
+17. Where To get Mica For Resin?

 We also have a helpful article that lists all of the brands that have the best mica for resin.